Gavin-OP/CSCI3100-ChatU/backend/README.md

     ```javascript
     {
         "message": "undislike successful.",
-        "action_status": true
+        "action_status": true //if the user clicks the dislike button again after s/he dislikes it, this
+                              //boolean being true means that this user's id has now been removed from the dislike list of this tweet
+                              //(successful undislike the tweet)
     }
     ```

 #### `/tweet/getTweet/:tweetId`

 - Usage: Get all info of a tweet/retweet by providing its id.
-The attribute original is not null only if this is a retweet
+The attribute 'original' is not null only if this is a retweet

 - GET

+- Input: a int-type var named tweetId, which is the id of the tweet that someone wants to get all info for

 - Output: